 If the prefix does not denote a package, then it shall be a direct_name or an expanded name, and it shall resolve to denote a program unit (other than a package), the current instance of a type, a block_statement, a loop_statement, or an accept_statement (in the case of an accept_statement or entry_body, no family index is allowed); the expanded name shall occur within the declarative region of this construct.
 Further, if this construct is a callable construct and the prefix denotes more than one such enclosing callable construct, then the expanded name is ambiguous, independently of the selector_name.

-If a selected_component other than an expanded name resolves to denote a view of a subprogram whose first parameter is an access parameter, the prefix shall denote an aliased view of an object.
+For a subprogram whose first parameter is an access parameter, the prefix of any prefixed view shall denote an aliased view of an object.